 You will need a small, lightweight kettle.
 Mine takes 900 ml and weighs next to nothing.
 It is enough for two large mugs of coffee.
 I usually also take a small aluminium pot for cooking instant noodles or whatever else we’re eating.
 I’ve also found this reasonably prices kettle on Amazon.

 An aluminium mug can be used for coffee, wine or anything else you drink.
 You can also eat your serial and noodles from it.
 Collapsible bowls made from food-grade flexible silicon is also very handy and pack away easily.

 A pocket knife and a spork (spoon-fork hybrid) is all you really need in terms of utensils.
 The best way to know what to take is to go on a short weekend adventure bike trip.
 Make a list of what you missed and only buy that.
 It is easy to go overboard with gadgets that you end up not using.

 #4: Is a camping mattress really necessary on a bike trip?

 A mattress is a contentious one.
 While not strictly necessary, it does help to sleep more comfortably after a long, hard day in the saddle.
 My wife refuses to sleep on the ground.

 It does make a big difference whether you sleep on grass (comfortable), sand (okay) or rocks (not fun at all).
-The most efficient in terms of comfort versus size when rolled up is the self-inflatable mattresses.
+The most efficient in terms of comfort versus size when rolled up is the self-inflatable mattresses like this one.
 They are more comfortable than a foam rubber mat and roll up into a smaller ball.

 I managed to fit my mattress and sleeping bag in to my dry-bag, with all my clothes, on a 90-day African adventure bike trip.
 The only downside of these mattresses are that they can puncture easily if you are not careful, so make sure you don’t use it outside the tent without something underneath.